Language selection

 The Darlington New Nuclear Project (DNNP) is a proposed nuclear facility at the existing Darlington site in the Municipality of Clarington.
 The DNNP includes the site preparation, construction and operation of up to 4 new nuclear reactors.
 The site is owned by Ontario Power Generation (OPG).

-OPG announced its selection of the General Electric Hitachi BWRX-300 reactor for deployment at the DNNP site in December 2021.
+OPG announced its selection of the GE Vernova Hitachi BWRX-300 reactor for deployment at the DNNP site in December 2021.
 The BWRX-300 is a 300 MWe water-cooled, natural circulation small modular reactor.
-OPG applied for a licence to construct a BWRX-300 reactor in October 2022.
+OPG applied for a licence to construct a BWRX-300 reactor in October 2022 and was granted the licence in April 2025.

 Facility information